amjithavs/amjithavs/README.md

 # Amjitha VS

-### Senior Technical Writer | Documentation Lead
+### Senior Technical Writer | Documentation Architect | Content Strategist

-**Product Documentation • Developer Documentation • API Documentation • Information Architecture • Docs-as-Code • AI-Assisted Documentation**
+**Enterprise Software • Semiconductor (EDA) • FinTech • Cloud • API Documentation • Docs-as-Code**

 ---

 # Technical Writing Portfolio

-This portfolio showcases representative technical documentation demonstrating my expertise in **Semiconductor (EDA), FinTech, and Enterprise Software** products.
+Welcome to my technical writing portfolio.

-The collection includes examples of product documentation, developer documentation, API documentation, information architecture, documentation planning, release documentation, documentation governance, and modern Docs-as-Code practices.
+This repository showcases representative documentation created to demonstrate my approach to designing, developing, and maintaining technical content for enterprise software products.
+The portfolio reflects my experience across semiconductor (EDA), FinTech, cloud, and engineering domains, with examples covering product documentation, developer documentation, API documentation, documentation frameworks, and content strategy.

-The samples included here are intended to demonstrate my approach to planning, authoring, reviewing, publishing, and maintaining high-quality technical documentation throughout the product lifecycle.
+The samples illustrate how I approach documentation planning, information architecture, structured authoring, content governance, release documentation, and modern Docs-as-Code practices throughout the product lifecycle.

 > **Disclaimer**
 >
-> The documents included in this portfolio are original, fictional, or sanitized examples created solely for demonstration purposes.
-They do **not** contain confidential or proprietary information from any current or former employer.
+> All documents included in this portfolio are original, fictional, or sanitized examples created solely for demonstration purposes.
+They do **not** contain any confidential or proprietary information from my current or previous employers.

 ---